 The perception of Radio Theater is of sitting around the Westinghouse radio set, decoding the secret message during Little Orphan Annie or panicking over aliens waging a War of the Worlds.

 A new generation of writers and radio producers are embracing this form of story telling in a fresh way.
 With the advent of podcasting, a resurgence of Theater of the Mind has led students of Columbia College Chicago to create contemporary tales in this traditional medium.
+You can listen to select audio drama's on WCRX Saturday and Sunday mornings at 9:30am CT.

 Take Babylon, a sleepy Wisconsin town, add four graduating high school seniors looking for answers to life’s most challenging questions, and overpowering them all, a lightening storm of heroic proportions that endows the teens with strange new “energy. ” Babylon, Wisconsin, a 15-part audio serial, written, directed and produced by Columbia College Chicago Radio students.
 (Download)